 In accordance with National Instrument 52-109 of the Canadian Securities Administrators, management is responsible for establishing and maintaining adequate Disclosure Controls and Procedures ("DCP") and Internal Control over Financial Reporting ("ICFR").
-If and when the Company becomes a reporting issuer in Canada its CEO and CFO will be required to file certifications relating to DCP and ICFR for the Company in connection with its interim and annual filings, commencing with its first reporting period after becoming a publicly traded company.
+The Company's CEO and CFO are required to file certifications relating to DCP and ICFR for the Company in connection with its interim and annual filings.